-- LEGISinfo is a service provided by the Library of Parliament which provides a wide range of information on every bill tabled at the federal House of Commons or the Senate since about 1994, whether or not that bill eventually was approved and became law.
-Watch our video on Finding bills in LEGISinfo to learn how to use this service.
-Also use this website to view transcripts of all the debates of the House of Commons or the Senate (using the links to the respective houses at the top of the page).
+- LEGISinfo is a service provided by the Library of Parliament which provides a wide range of information on every federal bill tabled at the House of Commons or the Senate since about 1994, whether or not that bill was eventually approved and became law.
+Also use this website to view transcripts of all the debates of the House of Commons or the Senate (use the links to the respective houses at the top of the page).

-- This site includes information on every bill tabled at Queen's Park (the Ontario provincial legislature) since 1995, and many other documents (such as debates and some committee reports) date as far back as 1977.
+- This site includes information on every bill tabled at Queen's Park (the Ontario provincial legislature) since 1995, and many other documents, such as debates and committee reports, dating back to 1977.

-If you are just trying to retrieve the full-text of a law, these two databases are not the best place to go because they only let you view one section at a time.
+If you are just trying to retrieve the full text of a law, these two databases are not the best place to go because they only let you view one section at a time.
 But they are very useful, however, if you want to find a list of all the cases that have been heard or decided according to a certain section of a law.
 For example, if you want a list of all the cases that have been heard that deal with section 271 of the Criminal Code, first retrieve the text of section 271 in either database and then, in Lexis Advance Quicklaw, select "Citing Cases" on the right-hand side, and in WestlawNext Canada, select the "Citing References" tab at the top of the page.

 MacOdrum Library only keeps print copies of Ontario and federal legislation (as passed) in the Library.
 If you wish to view legislation from another province or territory, you have a couple of choices: (1) use CanLII to view the most current version of the law, or (2) go to the provincial or territorial legislature website to see what they make available in terms of bills, debates, etc. If you need help, please contact us!

-- The Canadian Guide to Uniform Legal Citation (also known as the McGill Guide) is the most common style guide used in law for citing your references.
-While it is not currently available online, MacOdrum Library has created a legal citations tip sheet for a quick overview of some of the more common legal citation styles.
+MacOdrum Library has created a legal citations tip sheet for a quick overview of some of the more common legal citation styles.
 Queen's University Library also has a good legal citations guide, as does the University of Toronto.

-- Some law professors may prefer a different citation style, so make sure you always check first!
+Some law professors may prefer a different citation style, so make sure you always check first!
 The next most commonly-used style in Carleton's Department of Law & Legal Studies other than McGill is APA.
 MacOdrum Library has a tip sheet for this as well, or you can consult the APA section of the Online Writing Lab (OWL) of Purdue University, which is extremely helpful.
 For more information on other citation styles, check out our How-To page on Citing Your Sources.